An observational determination of the evolving extragalactic background light from the multiwavelength HST/CANDELS survey in the Fermi and CTA era: Data

 where $F_{obs,i}$ ($F_{temp,i}$) is the observed (template) flux in the $i$th band, with an observational uncertainty $\sigma_i$ .
 The SED templates are first converted from rest- to observed-frame using a cosmological factor $\times (1+z)$.
 The redshift is given by the CANDELS photometric or spectroscopic redshift when available.
+Uncertainties on the redshifts are not included in the analysis but \citet{D11} already showed that this does not produce a significant effect on the EBL intensities.
 A template renormalization factor, $A$, is used to scale the observed SED to the associated template profile, and it accounts for the stellar mass and the luminosity distance for every galaxy.
 The UV-to-NIR region (defined in the 0.1 to 5.7~$\mu$m rest-frame wavelength interval) is modelled by stellar population templates, whereas the IR (from 5.7 to 1000~$\mu$m) is fitted independently by different dust emission models.

 The stellar population templates are extracted from a semi-empirical library of 1,876 synthetic SEDs, built from GOODS–S/N IRAC selected sources \citep{PG08}, and some AGN empirical templates from \citet{Polletta07}.
 Assuming a Chabrier IMF and a Calzetti extinction law \citep{Calzetti01}, the stellar emission of the reference templates is characterized using the \texttt{PEGASE2.0} models \citep{PEGASE1997}.
 The contribution from emission lines and the nebular continuum emitted by ionized gas are also considered.
 The models are obtained assuming a single stellar population, driven by an exponential star formation law.
 As a result, each final template is characterised by four physical parameters: the burst time scale, age, metallicity and dust extinction.